 Licensed Psychologist and Intake Director

 Meet Dr. Mary Elizabeth Ruggiero

 I earned my Psy.D. from William James College (formerly the Massachusetts School of Professional Psychology), and my master’s degree in Clinical Psychology from the University of Massachusetts Dartmouth.
 I completed my pre-doctoral internship and post-doctoral fellowship at the Personal Counseling Center at Providence College.
-I really enjoy working with young adult/college aged individuals, as this is an opportune time in identify development, and therapy can offer a creative and safe space for insight building, self-awareness, and it can lay a foundation for emotional healing and other changes.
-Previously, I held a position for several years as a clinical therapist in a community mental health center, where my primary focus was working with children, adolescents and families.
+I also previously held a position for several years as a clinical therapist in a community mental health center, where my primary focus was working with adolescents and families.

 My Approach & Philosophy

-In my work, I take great care to develop a safe, warm and collaborative relationship with my clients, as I believe this relationship is a key conductor towards healing, hope and change.
-I typically like to understand all of my clients from a holistic perspective, taking into account early life experiences, their attachments and relationships.
+In my work, I take great care to develop a trusting, warm and collaborative relationship with my clients.
+My style is warm and supportive.
+I aim to understand all of my clients from a holistic perspective, taking into account early life experiences and relationships.

 I tailor treatment to the unique needs of each client at that specific point in their life.
 My primary goal is to help my clients develop insight into their past behaviors as well as current difficulties, and make steps to modify behavior.
 My hope is for my clients to develop self- confidence and express their authentic selves.